-The language for search queries consists of search operators, which are intended to
+The language for search queries consists of boolean operators, which are intended to:

 • specify the distance between keywords